tekhnus/misc/drafts/crsh/README.md

   - re-establishing the remote session after each network disconnection.

-crsh does this all for you out of the box. besides that, it manages persistent sessions, sparing you from interacting with tmux.
+**crsh does this all for you out of the box.**

+besides that, it setups persistent sessions, sparing you from manually interacting with tmux.

 usage:
   - to log into a remote server,